Sanchita731/Sanchita731/README.md

+My dream city is Paris.

-I am  also a blink , army , one and reveluv .
+I am  also a blink , army , once and reveluv .